LeeMorinUCF/ECP3004S21/demo_03_PP_Ch_03_Function_Design/README.md

 ### What Day Is My Birthday On?

-now that we have those two functions, we can design a third that uses these functions for intermediate calculations.
+Now that we have those two functions, we can design a third that uses these functions for intermediate calculations.
 We can figure out what day of the week a birthday falls on, given what day of the week it is today, what the current day of the year is,